The first step to ecommerce business success is finding your niche specific market.

 Solve for every aspect of your buyers’ journey.
 That is, from before they purchase a product till after the purchase.
 Start with your sales interactions, add in tripwires, up-sell, cross-sell, and re-sell to retain customers once you’ve acquired them.

-Tip 1: Look Above Only Financial Reasons
+Tip 1: Start To See Way Above Only Financial Reasons

 One of the hardest things about starting a new store is getting people to care.